Lavesson/dirpart/README.md

 because I needed to grab a bunch of NES roms for my Everdrive n8 and move them into subfolders 1-8 and A-Z.

+dirpart is released under the zlib/png license.
+Basically, you can use this software in any way you see fit, including commercial applications.
+If you use it as part of something larger, a mention would be appreciated (but not necessary)

 ## How does it work?

     $ ls